On the Waterfront: Reception

 Al Pacino, recounting his own memories on first seeing On the Waterfront, told Playboy in a 1979 interview that he concentrated more on the lead actor than the film itself, "I couldn't move.
 I couldn't leave the theatre.
-I’d never seen the like of it."
+I'd never seen the like of it."
 Anthony Hopkins said, "When you see Brando in the famous cab scene in On the Waterfront, it's still breathtaking."
-In a eulogy for Brando, Jack Nicholson described his display "probably the height of any age", and added that, "You just couldn’t take your eyes off the guy.
+In a eulogy for Brando, Jack Nicholson described his display "probably the height of any age", and added that, "You just couldn't take your eyes off the guy.
 He was spellbinding."

+In a 1982 interview, Orson Welles criticized the film and its director, saying, "Elia Kazan is a traitor.
+He is a man who sold to all his companions to McCarthy at the time.
+Then he made On the Waterfront, which was a celebration of the informant."

 Awards and nominations

 In 1989, the film was deemed "culturally, historically, or aesthetically significant" by the Library of Congress, and selected for preservation in the United States National Film Registry.

-In 1995, it made it on the Vatican's list of 45 greatest films.
+In 1995, it made it on the Vatican's list of 45 important films.